sourabh-mourya/Weather-App/README.md

 # Weather-App
 Overview

 This is a simple weather search application that allows users to search for weather information by city name or use their current location to fetch weather details.
-The project is intended for beginners to learn about API integration, fetching data asynchronously, and handling responses.
+The project demonstrates how to integrate an external API, fetch data asynchronously, and handle responses efficiently.

 Features